atomicdata-dev/atomic-server/CONTRIBUTE.md

 - We use [semver](https://semver.org/), and are still quite far from 1.0.0.
 - The version for `atomic-lib` is the most important, and dictates the versions of `cli` and `server`.
 When `lib` changes minor version, `cli` and `server` should follow.

+## Doing the CI's work

+If the CI scripts for some reason do not do their job (buildin releases, docker file, publishing to cargo), you can follow these instructions:

-## Building and publishing binaries
+### Building and publishing binaries

 1. `cargo build --release`
 1. `cargo build --release --features desktop` if you want the tray item (mac + win support)